okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-additional-limits/index.md

 ---
-title: Additional rate limits
+title: Additional rate limits for Okta orgs
 excerpt: >-
   Understand what other rate limit options there are at Okta and learn how to design for efficient use of resources
 ---

 # Additional rate limits

-This page provides additional rate limits:
+This page provides limits on:

 * [Concurrent requests](#concurrent-rate-limits)
 * [End user rate limit](#end-user-rate-limits)